-HARRISBURG, Pa., Oct.
-17, 2013 /PRNewswire-USNewswire/ -- The Pennsylvania Historical and Museum Commission (PHMC) invites individuals, public agencies and private organizations to nominate historic properties or locations with statewide or national significance for PHMC's State Historical Marker Program.
+HARRISBURG, Pa., Sept.
+20, 2011 /PRNewswire-USNewswire/ -- The Pennsylvania Historical and Museum Commission (PHMC) invites individuals, public agencies and private organizations to nominate historic properties, people or events possessing statewide or national significance for PHMC's State Historical Marker Program.
 The deadline for nominations is Dec.
 1.

 For more information on the marker program or to download a nomination form, visit www.phmc.state.pa.us and click on Public Programs and then Pennsylvania Historical Marker Program.

-Applicants are responsible for the costs of marker fabrication and installation is the responsibility of the applicant.
-The approximate cost, including shipping, for the larger roadside marker is $1,875; the smaller city-type is approximately $1,400.
+Costs of marker fabrication and installation is the responsibility of the applicant.
+The approximate cost, including shipping, for the larger roadside marker is $1,850; the smaller city-type is approximately $1,400.
 Nominators or sponsoring organizations are asked to carefully consider these expenses before submitting an application.

 The application deadline is Dec.
-1, 2013.
-Send completed nominations to: State Historical Marker Program, Bureau for Historic Preservation, PHMC, 400 North St., Second Floor, Harrisburg, PA 17120.
+1. Send completed nominations to: Historical Marker Program, Bureau for Historic Preservation, PHMC, 400 North St., 2nd Floor, Harrisburg, PA 17120.

-Inquiries about submitting nominations for evaluation or the marker program in general should be directed to Karen Galle, program coordinator, at the same postal address; by e-mail to email@example.com; or by telephone at 717-705-4266.
+Inquiries about submitting nominations for 2012 or the marker program in general should be directed to Karen Galle, program coordinator, at the same address; by e-mail at firstname.lastname@example.org; or by telephone at 717-705-4266.